Senator Anwaar-ul-Haq Kakar to be caretaker PM

 Outgoing Leader of Opposition in the National Assembly (NA) Raja Riaz announced on Saturday that the caretaker PM will be Senator Anwaar-ul-Haq Kakar.

-Speaking to the media following consultations with PM Shehbaz Sharif, Riaz said that they both had agreed that the caretaker PM should be from a small province and a non-controversial personality.
+Speaking to the media following consultations with outgoing premier Shehbaz Sharif, Riaz said that they both had agreed that the caretaker PM should be from a “small province and a non-controversial personality”.

 “I had given this name and the PM has consented to this name … I and the PM have signed on the summary.”